• Lakeside 1 & 2 are popular swimming spots with sandy and grassy beaches

 Fall Creek Lake's proximity to Eugene has made the lake a popular recreation site during hot summer days.
-There are four free day-use sites on the northern side of the Fall Creek Lake.
+Four free day-use sites are located on the northern side of Fall Creek Lake.
 Great spots for summer fun including swimming, picnicking, fishing, and boating, Lakeside 1 and 2 Day Use Sites are located 0.4 miles of each other and approximately 6 miles east of the Fall Creek Dam.

 Fall Creek Lake water is warmer than in the creek.

-You are free to spend all your day swimming but if it’s too crowded, you can find a free swimming hole along the 14-mile-long Fall Creek National Recreation Trail.
+There are numerous swimming spots along the lake and creek.
+If popular and easily accessible sites are too crowded, you can find a secluded swimming hole along the 13.7-mile-long Fall Creek National Recreation Trail.

 Open: April - September from 8 am to 9 pm